-Robert F. SmithFounder, Chairman & CEO at Vista Equity Partners
+Robert F. SmithFounder, Chairman and CEO at Vista Equity Partners

-Smith also has been a strong advocate for what he has named the 2% solution - calling on large corporations to commit 2% of their annual net income for the next decade to empower minority communities.
+Smith also has been a strong advocate for what is known as The 2% Solution - calling on large corporations to commit 2% of their annual net income for the next decade to empower minority communities.

 Robert F. Smith is active on Instagram, YouTube and Twitter.